-An oven-broiled crème brûlée tends to be a little more rustic, spattered with with craters of burnt sugar, blackened around the edges, with piebald pale spots here and there.
+An oven-broiled crème brûlée tends to be a little more rustic, spattered with craters of burnt sugar, blackened around the edges, with piebald pale spots here and there.
 I do not mind this.
 In fact, I like my crème brûlée just this side of burnt; I think that such a sweet, rich custard needs the dark, nearly bitter burnt sugar to balance it out.
 So here you are: crème brûlée.
 Happy tap, tap, tapping!

 What You Need